oxyplot/oxyplot-contrib/.github/CONTRIBUTING.md

 ## Suggesting new features

-Please use the [discussion forums](http://discussion.oxyplot.org/) or add it directly in the issue tracker in the same way as bug reports.
+Please use the issue tracker in the same way as bug reports.

 ## Create your own fork